 Terrestrial carbon sequestration is a strategy that can be employed now to reduce carbon levels in the atmosphere and can serve as a stop gap until other strategies, including geologic sequestration, are fully implemented.
-At the same time, geologic sequestration could impact landowners from the perspective of CO_2 pipeline installation, compressor and injection infrastructure, and longer life or the expansion of existing oil field operations.
+At the same time, geologic sequestration could impact landowners from the perspective of CO2 pipeline installation, compressor and injection infrastructure, and longer life or the expansion of existing oil field operations.
+Together, these represent income opportunities for the landowner from activities at the surface or in the subsurface.
+Landowners would benefit from understanding what goes into all facets of realizing these opportunities.